sml-40/SEI-Project-3/README.md

 ![Entity Relationship Diagram](/assets/Images/ERD.png)

 #### Trello - Project Management
-We created a Trello board to help manage the team project.
+I created a Trello board to help manage the team project.
 The to-do section helped us keep track of what was still pending.
-One of the team could then assign themselves to the cards and move the card along the board until the task was complete
+The team could then assign themselves to the cards and move the card along the board until the task was complete.

 <img width="1000" alt="Trello Board" src="https://user-images.githubusercontent.com/114579141/219604711-a7f46696-10e2-485e-93d4-acba3c634a4c.png">